The following information relates to the 2019 event.

 I’ve lost my hat, phone, keys, child.
 Where can I find them?

-Any articles you have found, please bring to the Information Stand.
+Any articles you have found, please bring to the Stampede Information Stand.
 Any articles you have lost, please check to see if they have been handed in to the Information Stand (including small children!).
 Articles not claimed on the day will be donated to St Vincent de Paul.
 Items lost within the zoo may also be handed into zoo staff and therefore it is recommended checking with the zoo information desk if not located at the Stampede Information Stand.

 Where are the toilets?

 There will be portaloos in the race precinct area as well as toilets in the main zoo building and around the zoo circuit.
 Four separate toilets are also located around the river circuit and there are other public toilets on the course.
 A list of toilets is available on the Races page.